-Consider, for example, the top five marketplace threats cited by technology services firms.
+Consider, for example, the top five marketplace threats cited by technology services and software firms.

 When compared to results from across other professional services industries, increased competition from both legacy players and newcomers is a shared perceived threat.
-This will only grow to more of a challenge as more and more competitors enter the technology marketplace to vie for a limited number of buyers.
+This will only grow to be more of a challenge as more and more competitors enter the technology marketplace to vie for a limited number of buyers.

 6 Essential IT Marketing Strategies